The Clash of Triton: Plot summary

 King Neptune wants to celebrate his 5,000th birthday at the Krusty Krab.
 SpongeBob and the crew spare no expense for the gala, rolling out the red carpet to welcome the royal family.
-Despite the party itself, the king's spirits are brought down by the absence of his son, Triton, spoiling the festivities for everyone, especially his wife, Queen Amphitrite.
+Despite the party itself, the king's spirits are brought down in despondency by the absence of his estranged son, Triton, spoiling the festivities for everyone, especially his wife, Queen Amphitrite.
 Triton was banished to a cage on the deserted Island in the Sky, until he was ready to be a "proper" god, having displeased his father with his growing interests in the mortal world and his desire to benefit them.
-Neptune is devastated and sinks into despondency, while Amphitrite attempts to comforts him.
+The event of Triton's exile devastates Neptune before Amphitrite attempts to comfort him.

 Determined to make this the king's happiest birthday ever and save the day, SpongeBob sets out to find Triton and bring him to the party.
-Once found, Triton initially ignores SpongeBob, but after smelling SpongeBob's terribly smelly breath, he tells him to undo the lock.
+Once found, Triton initially ignores SpongeBob, but after smelling SpongeBob's terrible smell, he tells him to undo the lock.
 Unable to figure it out, SpongeBob calls his best friend, Patrick, to help out.
-Patrick unlocks Triton's cell, and the Prince escapes the island.
-No one anticipates Triton's wrath, he rejects SpongeBob and Patrick, leaving Triton to destroys Bikini Bottom.
+Patrick unlocks Triton's cage, the prince turning it into a car and offers the two a "ride" to escape the island.
+No one anticipates Triton's wrath; he rejects SpongeBob and Patrick, leaving Triton alone to destroy Bikini Bottom to get revenge on his father for imprisoning him.

 Noticing that something is wrong at the Krusty Krab, SpongeBob and Patrick enter the building from the back, discovering the guests and staff locked in a cage.
-When Patrick unlocks the cell, Triton attempts to escape from his father, who catches up to him.
-King Neptune can't tolerate his son's wrongdoings and is about to punish him, but on seeing how Triton destroyed Bikini Bottom, is pleased that he's finally using his powers and caused havoc among mortals at last, the two finally reconciles, with Triton becoming a worthy successor.
+King Neptune begs Triton to release everybody else and take him instead, but he ignores him.
+When SpongeBob and Patrick come to unlock the cage, Triton, in great dismay, attempts to escape from his father, who catches up to him.
+King Neptune is angered that he can't tolerate his son's wrongdoings and is about to punish him, but on seeing how Triton destroyed Bikini Bottom, he explains that he's finally using his powers and causing havoc among mortals at last and pleads with his father not to send him back to the cage.

-The family leaves for home, with King Neptune crediting SpongeBob for this development; the townsfolk of Bikini Bottom see differently, chasing him and Patrick in an angry mob.
+Realizing that he just gave him the best birthday present he has ever received instead of punishing him, the two finally reconcile, with Triton becoming a worthy successor.
+The family leaves for home, with King Neptune crediting SpongeBob for this development; despite SpongeBob being very happy with himself, the townsfolk of Bikini Bottom see differently, chasing him and Patrick in an angry mob.